simplex-chat/simplex-chat/blog/20221108-simplex-chat-v4.2-security-audit-new-website.md

 You can join these groups either by opening these links in the app or by opening them in desktop browser and scanning QR code.

-Let me know if you'd like to add some other countries to the list, and join via the apps to share what's going on and ask any questions!
+Let me know if you'd like to add some other countries to the list.
+Join via the apps to share what's going on and ask any questions!

 ### Auto-accept contact requests